poolziee/ChessSpider/README.md

 - You have the Unlimited Game Review feature enabled (Platinum or Diamond subscription) on chess.com.
 - You are logged in your chess.com account via Chrome.
-- You have the Selenium WebDriver package (v4.10.0 or above) in your Python environment.
+- You have the Selenium WebDriver package (v4.10.0) in your Python (v3.8.13) environment.
 - You have ChromeDrive on your machine (https://chromedriver.chromium.org/downloads).
     Download the driver version that matches your Chrome version.
 To check your version, go to chrome://version.